solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 #### `preTokenBalances` and `postTokenBalances`

-As mentioned earlier in the Token Program Conformance section, the i-token program caches balances in the `amount` field of the SPL token holding.
+As mentioned earlier in the Token Program Conformance section, the i-token program caches token balances (not share amounts) in the `amount` field of the SPL token holding.
 This should only be used by RPC, and not by programs to get the balance of a non-SPL holding.

 #### New Secondary Indexes